 9.00 am — Explore San Marco Square and Its Attractions

+3 days in Venice is a good amount of time to cover all the major city attractions.
 When I travel, I like to get the most touristy, must-see places out of the way at the start.
 San Marco square is the tourist central of Venice where most of the major attractions are located.
-Here are the places you need to visit: St. Mark’s Basilica, Doge’s Palace, Bridge of Sighs, St. Mark’s Campanile, and Caffè Florian.
+Here are the places you need to visit in San Marco Square: St. Mark’s Basilica, Doge’s Palace, Bridge of Sighs, St. Mark’s Campanile, and Caffè Florian.

 St. Mark’s Basilica (Basilica di San Marco)

-The entrance to San Marco Basilica is free of charge, however there’s always a long line of tourists outside waiting to get in.
-You can buy a “skip the line” ticket online for 3 euro.
-Once inside, you can also visit San Marco museum for 5 euro to see the incredible mosaic work up close, as well as the original bronze horses from the top of the Basilica (the ones installed on the top right now are actually replicas!).
+The entrance to San Marco Basilica is free of charge, however there’s always a long line of tourists outside waiting to get in, so it makes sense to buy a skip-the-line ticket.
+Once inside, you can also visit San Marco museum for additional 5 EUR to see the incredible mosaic work up close, as well as the original bronze horses from the top of the Basilica (the ones installed on the top right now are actually replicas!).

 Doge’s Palace (Palazzo Ducale)